datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 `@script`
 Just as before, we need to compile our model before training.
 We will use stochastic gradient descent as an optimizer and binary crossentropy as our loss function.
 Cross-entropy loss increases as the predicted probability diverges from the actual label.
-So predicting a probability of .012 when the actual observation label is 1 would be a bad and result in a high loss value.
+So predicting a probability of .012 (very close to 0 for blue circle) when the actual observation label is 1 (red circle) would be a bad and result in a high loss value.

 ---